Sbuazjr/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-File 8-print_diagsums.c - function that prints the sum of the two diagonals of a square matrix of integers.
-Allowed to use the standard library.
+File 100-set_string.c function that sets the value of a pointer to a char.